Flexible Imputation of Incomplete Network Data: Method

 To illustrate the main idea of our imputation approach, let us start with a simple case in which both $X_i$ and $\xi_i$ are observable for every individual in the network.
 In this case, imputing missing links would be straightforward: we could estimate $f(\cdot, \cdot)$ nonparametrically from the observed adjacency matrix to obtain estimates $\hat{f}(\cdot, \cdot)$, and then use these estimates to impute the missing links in the submatrix $A_{\mc{S}^c \mc{S}^c}$.

 The main difficulty, however, is that the latent factors $\xi$ are unobserved for all individuals.
 To make this challenge more transparent, let us first abstract from the observed covariates $X$ and focus on the case where link formation depends solely on the latent factors.
-In this setting, the imputation problem reduces to recovering information about the latent factors $\xi$ from the observed subnetwork and using them to predict the missing entries of the adjacency matrix.
+In this setting, the imputation problem reduces to recovering information about the latent factors $\xi$ from the observed subnetwork and using them to predict the missing entries of the adjacency matrix $A_{\mc{S}^c \mc{S}^c}$.

 Our approach is motivated by the following idea.
-When network formation is dyadic, as in~\eqref{eq:graphon}, individuals with similar $\xi$ are expected to have similar rows in the (denoised) adjacency matrix.
-This observation provides a useful heuristic: similarity in observed connections can indicate similarity in latent positions.
-Building on this idea, for any unsampled individual $i$.
-The similarity is inferred by comparing their connection patterns in the observed subnetwork.
-We then use the observed connections of these sampled individuals, weighted by their similarity to $i$, to impute the missing links for $i$.
+When network formation is dyadic, as in~\eqref{eq:graphon}, individuals with similar $\xi$ are expected to have similar linking probabilities.
+This observation provides a useful heuristic: similarity in observed connections reflect similarity in latent positions.
+Building on this intuition, for any unsampled individual $i$, we use their observed links to sampled individuals to measure their similarity to sampled nodes.
+We then use the observed links of sampled individuals to other unsampled individuals, weighted by their similarity to individual $i$, to impute $i$'s missing links to other unsampled individuals.

 Because the information about $\xi$ is estimated rather than directly observed, it is inappropriate to ignore the observed covariates or absorb them into the latent factors, as doing so would discard the noiseless information contained in $X$.
 Therefore, when $X$ is available, our method first extracts the component of link formation explained by the observed covariates and then applies the latent-factor-based procedure described above to the residuals.
 These two components are subsequently combined to obtain the final imputed network.